neon-x-hub/mawj/docs/en/layers.md

 You can define your text content and customize its properties — such as **font**, **color**, **position**, **alignment**, **size**, and more — using the provided controls.

-Some options have a small **cell-like icon** next to them — this indicates that the property can be **interpolated**, meaning it can change smoothly between values during animation or across frames.
+Some options have a small **cell-like icon** next to them — this indicates that the property can be **interpolated**, meaning it can change smoothly between values based on the text content length.
 (See the **Interpolation** chapter for details.)

 ---